open-make/openmakewebsite/content/blog/2023-04-20-interview-farmbot/index.en.md

 Further I thought about how cool it is to be part of the 3D printer community.
 There were the proprietary 3D printers based on patents that were tens of thousands of dollars.
 Later those patents expired.
 They were from around the 70s.
 Suddenly, these DIY hobbyists started making the open source 3D printers.
 They're laser cuttable, you could make them at home if you had a printer.
 You could print even more parts for somebody else.
 That community really blossomed around the 2010s.
 There was pretty robust open source software that people could install, it was well documented.
 There were forums where people were exchanging ideas for how to troubleshoot problems.
 A bunch of websites, like Thingiverse, popped up where you could share 3D models.
 There were good standards for the data.
 Regarding interoperability, there was a lot of different software tool chains and the hardware to back it all up.
 {{< /expand >}}

-{{< card2 "Hardware components">}}
-The FarmBot is basically a large 3D printer.
-Instead of extruding plastic, it sprays water.

-On the software side, there’re three primary code bases. (web application,  FarmBot OS which is an operating system that runs on the Raspberry Pi, Arduino code base).

-Being a useful source means reducing barriers to use that source content for something useful.
-{{< /card2 >}}

 >From a technology point of view, the way that the 3D printer runs is similar to CNC, isn’ it?
 (FIXME - Question is not clear/related to answer)